Ninhache/NeoSnake/README.md

 **Environment Variables:**

-Create and populate a file named `.env` with the following structure :
+**Then** you need to create a `.env` file at the root of the project with the following skeleton :

 ```.env
 VITE_API_URL=http://localhost:3000
 ```

-> You could also use the production API route, which is `https://snakeapi.ninhache.fr`
+> You can also use the hosted prod.
+API route, which is `https://snakeapi.ninhache.fr`
 > as `VITE_SNAKE_API_ROUTE=https://snakeapi.ninhache.fr`

 There's no more particular setup to do, you've access to 2 major commands :